Sensory Evoked Potentials Studies

 - Based on your medical condition, your healthcare provider may request other specific preparations.

-What happens during an evoked potentials study?
+What happens during a sensory evoked potentials study?

-Generally, the evoked potentials test follows this process:
+Generally, the test follows this process:

 - You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that may interfere with the procedure.